GillesArcas/numsed/README.md

 `filename` can be file containing opcodes with `.opc` extension.
 In that case, the transformation argument may be `--opcodes` or `--sed`.
 The opcodes contained in the file are executed, or used to generate sed instructions depending on the action.

 `filename` is a collection of scripts if ended with `.suite.py`.
-Several python scripts are contained in the same file, separated by a comment with at least two dashes (`# --`).
+Several python scripts are contained in the same file, separated by a comment with at least two dashes (`# ---`).
 In that case, the action is applied separately to each script in the collection.

+`filename` can be the name of directory.
+In that case, the action is applied to each python script in this directory.

 ###### Action parameter